An interesting theory proposes that watering down your blood can prevent heart disease. Don't overdo blood thinners.

 Donating blood improves viscosity by removing red blood cells from circulation and stimulating the body to make new, flexible replacements.
 Does it reduce the risk for heart disease?
 Although blood donation is truly the "gift of life," there's little proof it provides heart-health benefits for the donor.

-What about drinking 10–12 glasses of water a day?
+What about drinking 10–12 glasses of water a day as a blood thinner method?
 That's a lot of water.
 While it could certainly make blood less viscous, its effect on the heart isn't known (though its effect on the kidneys certainly is!).
 One study of Seventh Day Adventists in California showed that those who said they drank five or more glasses of water a day were less likely to have died of heart disease over a six-year period than those who drank two or fewer glasses.
 It's possible drinking more water could be good for the heart and circulation; it's equally possible that something other than water drinking was at work here.

 8x8 under fire